Policies and Procedures

 Documentation must originate from a professional diagnostician, whether it is a physician, psychologist, psychiatrist, audiologist, nurse practitioner or mental health professional.
 This may be provided by a third party like a school, vocational rehabilitation agency, or the Veterans Administration.

-- The Director of Center for Disability Services will provide the student with basic information about disability accommodations.
+- The Director of Disability Services will provide the student with basic information about disability accommodations.

 - After completing the intake interview, evaluation of documentation, and